roman-hanecak/Elevator/README.md

 Package main has only 1 class with runnable main.<br />
 Class is basic implementation of scenario, where few people operate with elevator.
+Basic scenario is non-interactive, so if you want change basic scenario you have to change Main.java code by creating new actors or changing existing ones.
+Do not forget call method "requestElevator" for new actors!

 ####Short solution description: <br />
 After reading project structure you should know what classes have been implemented :) <br />